ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Eclair now targets Java 21 and requires a compatible Java Runtime Environment.
 It will no longer work on JRE 11 or JRE 17.
 There are many organisations that package Java runtimes and development kits, for example [OpenJDK 21](https://adoptium.net/temurin/releases/?package=jdk&version=21).

+### Package relay

+With Bitcoin Core 28.1, eclair starts relying on the `submitpackage` RPC during channel force-close.
+When using anchor outputs, allows propagating our local commitment transaction to peers who are also running Bitcoin Core 28.x or newer, even if the commitment feerate is low (package relay).

+This removes the need for increasing the commitment feerate based on mempool conditions, which ensures that channels won't be force-closed anymore when nodes disagree on the current feerate.

 ### API changes

 <insert changes>